Institute for Frontier Questions of Life

 Pics in each of the following rows are described from left to the right below each line

-Dame Prof. DDr.
-Julia M. POLAK, University of London, Imperial College, Royal Postgraduate Medical School, Hammersmith Hospital: Pioneer of Peptide-Endocrinology and Histochemistry.
+The late Dame Prof. DDr.
+Julia M. POLAK († 2014), University of London / Imperial College, Royal Postgraduate Medical School at Hammersmith Hospital: Pioneer of Peptide-Endocrinology and Histochemistry, and of stem cell research.
 Joint research projects from 1985 to 2002.
 Julia thought me true science, presentation methods, a certain toughness needed in sciences, and how to work productively.
 I owe her a lot.
+Dear Julia, thank you so much for your inspiration and personal friendship.
+Indeed, you were my most important academic teacher!

 Prof. DDr.
 Lars GRIMELIUS, University of Uppsala, Sweden.
 The Father of Silver Impregnation Methods in Histochemistry.
 Numerous joint publications on endocrine tumors.
 We cooperatively developed the method of Silberacetate-Autometallography.
-Lars is one of the most friendly and open scientists I've ever come accross.
-Amongst many onther things, he tought me scientific openness, dealing with the misterious question "What if?"
+Lars is one of the most friendly and open minded scientists I've ever come accross.
+Amongst many onther things, he tought me scientific openness, dealing with the mysterious question "What if?"
 Prof. DDr.
 Huici SU, Private University College for Traditional Chinese Medicine, San Francisco, CA, USA, and former president of the Society of Anatomy and the Society of Histochemistry of the People's Republic of China: One of the most intelligent and of the most busy teachers in my life.
-Amongst fruitful cooperation and friendship since 1985, Su Huici tought me the art of Chinese cooking, Prof. Raymond TUBBS, DO, Section Head of the Molecular Pathology Department, Cleveland Clinic.
+Amongst fruitful cooperation and friendship since 1985, Su Huici tought me the art of Chinese cooking The late Prof. Dr. Raymond TUBBS, DO († 2014), Section Head of the Molecular Pathology Department, Cleveland Clinic.
 Raymond was research fellow in our Salzburg institute and we cooperatively developed a number of highly sensitive gold and silver staining methods, especially on single gene copy sensitivity using In situ PCR and Catalyzed Reporter Deposition (CARD) Nanogold-silver methods.
+Prof. Tubbs was an enormously intelligent and kind person.
+Dear Ray, I'll never forget the inspiring times we spent together - Thank you so much!

 Prof. Dr. Stavros PAPAMARINOPOULOS, University of Patras, Greece: Geophysicist and cooperation partner on geopathic stress zones.
-Stavros is one of those scientsts who look beyond borders of classical physics.
-Dr. Rimantas PETROSIUS, State Science Research Institute, Institute of Geology & Geography of Nature Research Centre, Vilnius, Lithuania: physicist and geologist, specializing on geopathy.
+Stavros is one of those far too few scientsts really looking beyond borders of classical sciences - in his case, beyond physics Dr. Rimantas PETROSIUS, State Science Research Institute, Institute of Geology & Geography of Nature Research Centre, Vilnius, Lithuania: physicist and geologist, specializing on geopathy.
 Rimantas is seen here in front of the "Devil's Stone", a geological natural monument located in Northern vicinity of the Švendubrė village.
 This solitary granite rock is regarded as a sacred stone of Bronze-Iron period.
 Besides its geological, landscape and archeological values, the Švendubrė stone has great mythological significance.
 Rimantas organized the first universitary conference on Geopathic Phenomenons which took place in the wonderful Druskininskai National Park of Lithuania.
 One of the real forerunners of this newly evolving field of biosciences.
-Mag.
-Dr. Christoph AUGNER, deputy head of the Institue of Frontier Questions of Medicine and Biotechnology (IGGMB) at the Salzburg University Clinics.
-Christoph is psychologist and work psychologist and one of my joint cooperation partners on effects of mobile phone base stations on human beings and on geopathy.

 Susan van Noorden, University of London, RPMS.
 Kongress in Neapel 2002. (c) Dr. Gerhard W. Hacker, Salzburg.
 Prof Gorm Danscher, Aarhus University, Denmark (2007).
 Prof. Jules Elias, State University of New York at Stony Brook, NY, USA. (c) Dr. Gerhard W. Hacker, 2008.
 Dr. David Richard Springall (1945-1997) - one of the fathers of immunogold-silver staining.
 RPMS, Hammersmith Hospital, London.

 Prof. DDr.
 Gorm DANSCHER, University of Aarhus, Denmark, is a world famous pioneer of heavy metal detection in microscopy.
 Based on our joint research in Uppsala (Sweden) and Aarhus (Denmark), we published numerous joint papers on autometallography.
-From time to time, I am stilly trying to more open his mind for spiritual ethics and to avoid animal experiments, which in my eyes, are a terrible mistake of many scientists who simply forgot that we are all One, and that we have no any ethical right to use animals.
-Prof. em.
+From time to time, I am stilly trying to more open-up his mind towards spiritual ethics and to avoid animal experiments, which in my eyes, are a terrible mistake of many scientists who simply forgot that we are all One, and that we have no any ethical right to mis-use animals Prof. em.
 Dr. Jules M. ELIAS, former Pathology Institute head at the State University of New York at Stony Brook, NY, USA.
 Since the mid Eighties, Jules and I collaborated on method refinement for use in cancer pathology diagnosis.
 From him, I also learned about our ethical responsibility for environmental protection.Thank you, dear Jules!
-And amongst being one of the world authorities in immunohistopathology, Jules is a fantastic clarinet player.
-The late David Richard Springall (1945-1997), a real father of immunogold-silver staining techniques, blessed squaredance musician, and one of my best friends at the London Hammersmith Hospital in 1985.
+Amongst being one of the world authorities in immunohistopathology, Jules is a fantastic clarinet player The late David Richard SPRINGALL (1945-1997), a real father of immunogold-silver staining techniques, blessed squaredance musician, and one of my best friends at the London Hammersmith Hospital in 1985.
 I'll never forget you, dear David!

 Prof. Dr. Ingeborg ZEHBE, THundaer Bay Regional Research Institute Assoc.
 Prof. Annie L. M. Cheung, University of Hong Kong Prof. Masahiko Zuka, Japan und La Jolla University, CA. Besuch des IGGMB 2002. (c) Dr. Gerhard W. Hacker, Salzburg.